RyanT5/prosper-website/content/join-us.md

 We welcome and encourage all students from the University of Edinburgh - regardless of year and degree - to apply.

-Applications for our Senior Analyst Programme will open again soon.
+Applications for our Senior Analyst Programme are now open!

+Follow this link to our application form: (https://docs.google.com/forms/d/e/1FAIpQLScHDqT0Qu3nJIsifNeQ7fDj5nnZ70xCju5Wd1J7QI9IQYe3xQ/viewform)

 Applications for our Junior Analyst Programme are now open!